 4. Emphasize safety measures

-Regular fleet checks and maintenance ensure vehicles operates safely and meets regulatory standards.
+Regular fleet checks and maintenance ensure vehicles operate safely and meet regulatory standards.
 This helps prevent accidents, injuries, and costly litigation.

 5. Improve customer satisfaction